Frequently Asked Questions

 I would like to try out a class; do I need to schedule a trial class?

-No, please feel free to come in at any time to try out a class for free!
-Please check out our Schedule to see what class might interest you best.
+Yes, please feel free to book a class online for free!
+Classes available Mon-Thur at 510pm for TKD and please check out our Schedule to see what class might interest you best.

 Do I need to agree to or sign anything for a trial class?

-You will be asked to sign a standard damage waiver (i.e. if you get hurt doing something we didn’t ask you to do, it’s not our fault), but beyond that no, nothing else is needed.
+You will be asked to sign a standard damage waiver when you book or try a class (i.e. if you get hurt doing something we didn’t ask you to do, it’s not our fault), but beyond that no, nothing else is needed.
 If you enjoy the class and want to sign up after, great!
 If you want to think about it, that’s fine too!
 If you know that it’s not right for you, then we’re sorry, but we’ll completely understand.

 What should I wear for my trial class?